sage-code/maj/README.md

 1. There are 3 kind of sentences: {interrogative, declarative, imperative};
 1. There are 3 kind of answers: { affirmative, negative, informative };
 1. There are 3 time periods: {past, present, future};
-1. There are 3 cases: {nominative, objective, possessive};

 **Read more about:** [basic grammar](basic.md)